Sat, 30 May 2009

 This sounds trivial, but there is almost no documentation on something like this with Cayenne.
 Those apache developers need to get up some real examples of Cayenne apps.

-tags: apache db mysql java cayenne
+tags: mysql java apache cayenne db

 ()